World Chess Championship: Split title (1993–2006)

 FIDE and the PCA each held a championship cycle in 1993–1996, with many of the same challengers playing in both.
 Kasparov and Karpov both won their respective cycles.
 In the PCA cycle, Kasparov defeated Viswanathan Anand in the PCA World Chess Championship 1995.
 Karpov defeated Gata Kamsky in the final of the FIDE World Chess Championship 1996.
 Negotiations were held for a reunification match between Kasparov and Karpov in 1996–97, but nothing came of them.

 Soon after the 1995 championship, the PCA folded, and Kasparov had no organisation to choose his next challenger.
 In 1998 he formed the World Chess Council, which organised a candidates match between Alexei Shirov and Vladimir Kramnik.
 Shirov won the match, but negotiations for a Kasparov–Shirov match broke down, and Shirov was subsequently omitted from negotiations, much to his disgust.
 Plans for a 1999 or 2000 Kasparov–Anand match also broke down, and Kasparov organised a match with Kramnik in late 2000.
-In a major upset, Kramnik won the match with two wins, thirteen draws, and no losses.
+In a major upset, Kramnik won the match with two wins, thirteen draws and no losses.
 At the time the championship was called the Braingames World Chess Championship, but Kramnik later referred to himself as the Classical World Chess Champion.

 Meanwhile, FIDE had decided to scrap the Interzonal and Candidates system, instead having a large knockout event in which a large number of players contested short matches against each other over just a few weeks (see FIDE World Chess Championship 1998).
-Rapid and blitz games were used to resolve ties at the end of each round, a format which some felt did not necessarily recognize the highest-quality play: Kasparov refused to participate in these events, as did Kramnik after he won the Classical title in 2000.
+Rapid and blitz games were used to resolve ties at the end of each round, a format which some felt did not necessarily recognise the highest-quality play: Kasparov refused to participate in these events, as did Kramnik after he won the Classical title in 2000.
 In the first of these events, in 1998, champion Karpov was seeded directly into the final, but he later had to qualify alongside the other players.
 Karpov defended his title in the first of these championships in 1998, but resigned his title in protest at the new rules in 1999.
-Alexander Khalifman won the FIDE World Championship in 1999, Anand in 2000, Ruslan Ponomariov in 2002, and Rustam Kasimdzhanov in 2004.
+Alexander Khalifman won the FIDE World Championship in 1999, Anand in 2000, Ruslan Ponomariov in 2002 and Rustam Kasimdzhanov in 2004.